Balban's conquest of Bengal: Balban's invasion (1280–1281)

-The successive defeats enraged Balban who swore never to return without the rebel’s head.
-He left Delhi and marches towards Samana and Saman.
+The successive defeats enraged Balban, who swore never to return without the rebel's head.
+He left Delhi and marched towards Samana and Saman.
 In January 1280, Sultan Balban, accompanied by his second son Bughra Khan, embarked on the military campaign, leaving Delhi under the regency of his trusted friend, Malik Fakhruddin, the kotwal.
-In March, upon reaching Awadh the Delhi army bolstered by over 200,000 additional troops provided by the iqtadars of the Gangetic valley.
+In March, upon reaching Awadh, the Delhi army was bolstered by over 200,000 additional troops provided by the iqtadars of the Gangetic valley.
 The number of troops may be as high as 300,000.
-(Note: "To these two lakhs must be added about a lakh more perhaps which had already assembled during the Sultan's march from Samana to Oudh" (Qinungo 1943)) The army was composed of horsemen, foot-soldiers, paiks, archers, Kahars, Kaiwani (bow-men), riders on ponies, arrow-shooters, slaves, servants, merchants and shopkeepers.
+(Note: "To these two lakhs must be added about a lakh more perhaps which had already assembled during the Sultan's march from Samana to Oudh" (Qinungo 1943)) The army was composed of horsemen, foot soldiers, paiks, archers, Kahars, Kaiwani (bowmen), riders on ponies, arrow-shooters, slaves, servants, merchants, and shopkeepers.
 Thousands of boats facilitated the movement of soldiers and supplies along the Ganges.